stroiman/go-dom/README.md

 - Avoid tests breaking because of changes to the external system.
 - For an identity provider
   - Avoid pollution of dummy accounts to run your test suite.
-  - Avoid the locking the account due to _suspiscious activity_.
+  - Avoid locking out test accounts due to _"suspiscious activity"_.
   - The IDP may use a Captcha or 2FA that can be impossible; or difficult to control from tests, and would cause a significant slowdown to the test suite.